NatashaMuhanji/AirBnB_clone/README.md

-# CONSOLE
+# AirBnB - The console

-# Description of the Projects
+## Description of the Project

 This is a command-line console for managing data using the HBNB (HomeBnB) application's models.